 How to Cook Chopsuey

-So, anyway, today being a Saturday, I’m sharing a recipe for Chopsuey.
-This is very similar to the chop suey by panlasang pinoy except that he uses shrimp juice for his recipe.
+So, anyway, today being a Saturday, I’m sharing a recipe on how to cook Chopsuey.
+This is very similar to the chop suey by Panlasang Pinoy except that he uses shrimp juice for his recipe.
+This simple but amazing chopsuey recipe (s) will teach you how to cook chopsuey chicken or pork, depending on your preferences.
+Even replacing the proteins with any white fleshy fish can work too.

 - 5 garlic cloves